 Physical therapy or physiotherapy is one of the most excellent non-surgical alternatives for endoscopic decompression surgery that can help deal with a wide range of spinal conditions, including DDD, herniated disc, Sciatica, spinal stenosis, etc., without any surgery.

 Endoscopic decompression is a minimally invasive surgical procedure that uses microsurgery tools such as an endoscope to access the spine and remove the cause of spinal nerve compression.
-The detailed procedure for an endoscopic decompression may vary from one to another depending on the type of surgery.
+The detailed procedure for an endoscopic decompression can vary from one to another depending on the type of surgery.
 For instance, the procedure of endoscopic decompression volvulus may vary from endoscopic optic nerve decompression.
 However, the basic concept remains the same in every case.
-Below, we will discuss the basics of endoscopic decompression surgery for your understanding-
+Below, we will discuss the basics of endoscopic decompression surgery for your understanding:

 Endoscopic decompression recovery time can vary from one patient to another.
 The recovery time also depends on several factors like the seriousness of the surgery and individual medical history.
 Generally, it takes 1-2 weeks to recover when people can return to desk jobs.
 However, one must wait for at least six weeks for strenuous jobs.
 One should not lift heavy objects, bend or twist before six weeks after the procedure.
 Ask your healthcare provider for a more personalised recovery plan.